 What Is Rock Salt?

 Rock salt is the common name for halite.
-It is a rock, rather than a mineral, and this is what makes it different to the salt you might find on your table, although it does share many characteristics.
+It is a rock, rather than a mineral, and this is what makes it different to the salt you may find on your dinner table, although they do share many characteristics.

 Rock salt can be found all over the world.
 There are deposits ringing dry lake beds, inland marginal seas, and enclosed bays and estuaries in arid regions of the world.
 At various times in the geologic past, very large bodies of water (such as the Mediterranean Sea and a huge body of water that sat where the Atlantic Ocean sits now) also evaporated and made enormous deposits of rock salt.
 These deposits were later buried by marine sediments, but since halite is less dense than the materials that make up the overlying sediments, the salt beds often “punched up” through the sediments to create dome-like structures.
 These are now mostly buried by additional sediments.